maggit/gopostal/Readme.md

 ![Gopher](https://golang.org/doc/gopher/frontpage.png)

 ## The problem

-We have a ruby application that schedules email delivery jobs using sidekiq, the idea is to process this emails using a go-based background worker.
+You have a ruby application that schedules email delivery jobs using sidekiq, the idea is to process this emails using a go-based background worker.
+Also, you would like to be able to change between different email providers as need it.

 ### Getting Started